hoangbap010595/remitano-funny-movies/README.md

 ```

 ## Frontend
-See the [Dockerfile](./Dockerfile) on how to build a Docker image of your Nest server.
+See the [Dockerfile](./Dockerfile) on how to build a Docker image of your Frontend server.

 See the folder [.docker](./docker), open the file `front-evn.sh` and sets the required environments `REACT_APP_API_URL` and `REACT_APP_WEBSOCKET_URL`